Dental Crowns – Corpus Christi, TX

 - Concealing a cosmetically flawed or misshapen tooth

 - To replace missing teeth as part of dental implant or fixed bridge tooth replacement plan

 How are Dental Crowns Placed?

 Dental crowns are placed over the course of two appointments.
 The first visit is a little longer, so you’ll need to plan to be in our office for at least an hour.
 We will numb the area around the damaged tooth.
 Then, we remove any decay or weakened tooth structure.
 We’ll also remove a small amount of enamel around the outside of the tooth to allow the crown to fit into the natural line of your smile.
 Next, we use a putty material to capture impressions of your prepared tooth and bite that are sent to our lab where your crown will be made.
 Finally, a temporary crown is placed to protect your prepared teeth.
 Once we receive your final restoration from the lab, you’ll return for your shorter second appointment.
-We simply remove your temporary, replace it with the custom crown, and as long as the fit is correct, we can cement the crown in place.
+We simply remove your temporary, replace it with the custom crown, and as long as the fit is correct, we can bond the crown in place.

 Do I Need to Care for My Smile Differently?

 Directly following your procedure, you will want to avoid chewing with your crown and take special care while brushing and flossing your teeth for a few days or a week.
 After this time period, you will be able to care for your dental crown just as you would any other tooth.
 If you have a porcelain or ceramic crown, we may recommend you switch to less abrasive toothpaste and a softer toothbrush to avoid excessive wear.
 If you don’t already use a waxed floss or water flosser, this may be a good switch to avoid tugging at the restoration that could loosen or dislodge it.